 \subsection{EAGLE}

-We use Evolution and Assembly of GaLaxies and their Environments (EAGLE) cosmological simulations \citep{Crain2015, Schaye2015, McAlpine2016} for studying the velocity dispersions of galaxies.
+We used Evolution and Assembly of GaLaxies and their Environments (EAGLE) cosmological simulations \citep{Crain2015, Schaye2015, McAlpine2016} to study the velocity dispersions of galaxies.
 EAGLE includes simulations covering various box sizes with various mass resolutions and baryonic physics models.
-Here, we use the intermediate resolution simulations with the initial baryonic particle mass $m_{\rm g} = 1.81 \times 10^{6}~\Mdot$ and a dark matter (DM) particle mass $m_{\rm dm} = 9.70 \times 10^{6}~\Mdot$, covering a 50 Mpc box.
-We use only the $z = 0$ snapshot in this work.
+Here, we used the intermediate-resolution simulations with the initial baryonic particle mass $m_{\rm g} = 1.81 \times 10^{6}~\Mdot$ and DM particle mass of $m_{\rm dm} = 9.70 \times 10^{6}~\Mdot$, covering a 50 Mpc box.
+We only used the $z = 0$ snapshot in this work.
 Because our primary goal is to compare the shapes of the velocity dispersion functions across different AGN feedback models, a single redshift snapshot is sufficient.
 Moreover, we compare the velocity dispersions of simulated galaxies with those of observed galaxies at $z < 0.2$. \citet{Zahid2016} showed that the observed scaling relations between stellar velocity dispersion and stellar mass exhibit little to no redshift evolution.
 Therefore, using simulated galaxies from the $z = 0$ snapshot provides a reasonable basis for comparison with observed galaxies at $z < 0.2$.

-We use simulations covering a comoving volume of (50 Mpc)$^{3}$ from the suite of EAGLE simulations.
-We choose this volume because it includes runs implemented with various AGN feedback models \citep{Schaye2015}.
+We used simulations covering a comoving volume of 50 Mpc$^{3}$ from the suite of EAGLE simulations.
+We chose this volume because it includes runs implemented with various AGN feedback models \citep{Schaye2015}.
 RefL0050N0752 (hereafter, EAGLE-50) is the simulation that uses the standard subgrid physics and numerical techniques of the EAGLE simulation (see more details in \citealp{Schaye2015}).
 There are four other simulations with different AGN feedback, including C15AGNdT9L0050N0752 (hereafter, EAGLE-eAGN-dT), ViscHiL0050N0752 (hereafter, EAGLE-eAGN-Visc), C15AGNdT8L0050N0752 (hereafter, EAGLE-wAGN), and NoAGNL0050N0752 (hereafter, EAGLE-NoAGN).